Racing Tom Turkey: The entire story is set in a funeral and centers around describing the deceased.

 Battle Royale has a few chapters like this.
 One notable one is Mizuho's, which is only three pages long and ends in her getting gunned down by Kazuo very shortly after her introduction.

-In Death series: If the book looks through the viewpoint of anyone who isn't Eve or Roarke, then there's a 90% chance this trope will occur.
+In Death series: If the book looks through the viewpoint of anyone who isn't Eve, Roarke, or one of the other recurring major characters, then there's a 90% chance this trope will occur.
 The viewpoint may be the killer, a victim, or sometimes both.

 A common complaint about Steven King is that he will introduce a character, complete with backstory, only to kill that character off in the next chapter.